 The Legal Ombudsman will have discretion to extend the timescale beyond 1 year where it considers it would be fair and reasonable to do so, however this will not be a given and will be considered on a case-by-case basis.

 For more information, please refer to our internal Complaints Procedure.
 To view the Rules in full, please see the Scheme Rules on the Legal Ombudsman’s website.

 Mrs Outi Hubbard is the person dealing with Customer Complaints at Hubbard Pegman & Whitney LLP and will deal with any and all issued raised in connection with the same.

-We as a firm are committed to providing a high quality legal service to all our clients.
-When something goes wrong we need you to tell us about it.
-This will help us to improve our standards.
+We are committed to providing a high-quality legal service to our clients.
+When something goes wrong, we need you to tell us about it.
+This will help us to sort out any mistakes or misunderstandings, and to improve our standards.